mcoffman1/ROB-144/llm_task/readme.md

      ```
    - This will download `gemma-2b-it-gpu-int4.bin` to the current folder.

+   - You can also download it the model directly from mediapipe: https://www.kaggle.com/models/google/gemma/tfLite/gemma-2b-it-gpu-int4

 3. **Start a local web server** from that folder:
    ```bash
    python -m http.server 8000